Cannabidiol (CBD) Oil

 - Infusions: CBD-infused edibles, capsules, topicals, and sublingual sprays

-Some of the ailments for which CBD oil is frequently used, and for which studies have shown successful treatment with CBD, include:
+Some of the ailments for which CBD oil is frequently used, and for which studies have shown potential for successful treatment with CBD, include:

-- Anti-inflammation/pain relief: A variety of studies have shown CBD has potential in treating inflammation and fibromyalgia.
+- Anti-inflammation/pain relief: A variety of studies have shown CBD has potential in treating inflammation.
 It may also treat migraines by signaling pain receptor pathways in the body.

-- Anxiety: CBD oil is often used as an alternative anti-anxiety medication.
+- Anxiety: CBD oil is used by some as an alternative anti-anxiety medication.
 According to a recent study, 300 milligrams of CBD may be the optimal dose to effectively treat short-term anxiety, such as the kind associated with public speaking.

-- Epilepsy/Seizures: Modern epilepsy patients, and parents of children experiencing seizures, are frequently turning to CBD oil as a possible supplement to help with their convulsive symptoms.
-Research on CBD as an anticonvulsant has been around since 1881, though the exact mechanisms of action remain unclear.
+- Epilepsy/Seizures: Modern epilepsy patients, and parents of children experiencing seizures, sometimes turn to CBD oil as a possible supplement to help with their convulsive symptoms.
+Research on CBD as an anticonvulsant was strong enough to lead the FDA to approve CBD in the form of Epidiolex, a treatment for two rare forms of childhood epilepsy.

-- CBD for pets: CBD oil is now frequently being used to treat several common ailments in dogs including arthritis, inflammation, epilepsy, and even anxiety.
-Little research has been done into CBD dosing for other pets, so it’s best to start with low doses and work one’s way upward when treating a dog with CBD oil.
+- CBD for pets: CBD oil is frequently used in hopes of treating several common ailments in dogs including arthritis, inflammation, epilepsy, and even anxiety.
+Little research has been done into CBD dosing for pets, so it’s best to start with a low dose and work upward when treating a dog with CBD oil.

 CBD Oil Product Labeling

 When choosing a CBD oil product, be aware of labeling.
-Watch out for buzzwords, such as “organic,” “pure,” or “natural,” none of which have a scientific or legally acceptable definition, and avoid products that make claims about treating or curing diseases and conditions.
-The U.S. Food and Drug Administration (FDA) forbids makers of CBD from making medicinal claims.
+Watch out for buzzwords, such as “organic,” “pure,” or “natural,” none of which have a scientific or legally acceptable definition.
+Avoid products that make claims about treating or curing diseases and conditions.
+The FDA forbids manufacturers of CBD from making medicinal claims.
 Most reputable CBD producers will typically include the following information on their product labels:

 - Amount of active CBD per serving